CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo/demo-cluster.md

 Use the AWS Web Interface to add a policy called AWSEC2SpotServiceRolePolicy to the account prior to running a job that uses spot pricing on the ParallelCluster.

-### AWS CLI 3.0
+### Parallel Cluster AWS CLI 3.0

-Use AWS Command Line Interface (CLI) v3.0 to configure and launch a demo cluster
+Use Parallel Cluster AWS Command Line Interface (CLI) v3.0 to configure and launch a demo cluster

 Requires the user to have a key.pair that was created on an ec2.instance